-If it appears that the emergency situation will be of a long duration, the Campus Safety supervisor will see that food and sleeping arrangements are made for all emergency personnel.
+If it appears that the emergency situation will be of a long duration, the Director of Campus Safety will see that food and sleeping arrangements are made for all emergency personnel.
 Those officers who wish to remain during their off-duty time will be allowed to do so.

 Detailed campus maps and building floor plans will be maintained at the Campus Safety Office to facilitate the immediately positioning of officers in appropriate strategic locations on campus.

 Specific details of the Campus Safety operation during an emergency will be outlined in Campus Safety procedures.